-- 1. Regulations for granting a credit hour to the extracurricular activities and community engagement of students: - A. The credit hour for student activities is an hour granted with a grade of 100% for participation in student activities through, for example, scientific student societies, students clubs, and student council committees, which are not considered to be an academic requirement. - B. The student granted this credit hour should be an effective member of a scientific society, student club, or any authority that cares for student activities, voluntary activities and community engagement, in coordination with Student Affairs. - C. The credit hour is not granted for student activities and community engagement for: - Students in the orientation programme. - Students receiving disciplinary action in the same semester. - D. The credit hour for student activities and community engagement counts towards the GPA along with the results of the academic courses at end of each semester through which the activities are practised. - E. The student is granted a maximum of one credit hour during their time of study in the University. - 2.
-The criteria for granting the credit hour to student activities: - A. The eligible student is granted one credit hour if the hours of participation are not less than 30 hours in one semester, as indicated in the forms of activity prepared for this purpose by the Student Affairs Deanship. - B. The activity should be indicated in the University form, Student Affairs Deanship, Colleges, Student Council, Clubs, or Societies, etc. - C. The students should perform well in the activity they are doing as approved by the organised authority and the declaration of the Student Affairs Deanship. - 3.
-Mechanisms for granting the credit hour for student activities and community engagement: - A. The responsible body for the activity fills out a form allocated for the activities that is prepared by the Student Affairs Deanship, so that each student has a file that includes their activities that is kept in the Student Services Office. - B. The Student Services Office records all student performed activities in one form by end of the semester, in coordination with the body responsible for that activity. - C. The responsible body of the activity approves the student activity form and refers it to the Student Affairs Deanship. - D. The Deanship of Student Affairs approves the student activity form, then it is referred to the Deanship of Admissions and Registration before the end of the semester, for auditing and granting of one hour for activity, as per the system.
-The Deanship of Admissions and Registration is entitled to return the forms to the Student Affairs Dean to be reviewed once more in case of any errors. - E. Student activity and community engagement are not granted retroactively for activity in previous semesters.
+- Regulations for granting a credit hour to the extracurricular activities and community engagement of students: - A. The credit hour for student activities is an hour granted with a grade of 100% for participation in student activities through, for example, scientific student societies, students clubs, and student council committees, which are not considered to be an academic requirement. - B. The student granted this credit hour should be an effective member of a scientific society, student club, or any authority that cares for student activities, voluntary activities and community engagement, in coordination with the Deanship of Student Affairs. - C. The credit hour is not granted for student activities and community engagement for: - Students in the orientation programme. - Students receiving disciplinary action in the same semester.

+- D. The credit hour for student activities and community engagement counts towards the GPA along with the results of the academic courses at end of each semester through which the activities are practised. - E. The student is granted a maximum of one credit hour during their time of study in the University. - 2.
+The criteria for granting the credit hour to student activities: - A. The eligible student is granted one credit hour if the hours of participation are not less than 30 hours in one semester, as indicated in the forms of activity prepared for this purpose by the Deanship of Student Affairs. - B. The activity should be indicated in the University form, the Deanship of Student Affairs, Colleges, Student Council, Clubs, or Societies, etc.

+- C. The students should perform well in the activity they are doing as approved by the organised authority and the declaration of the Deanship of Student Affairs. - 3.
+Mechanisms for granting the credit hour for student activities and community engagement: - A. The responsible body for the activity fills out a form allocated for the activities that is prepared by the Deanship of Student Affairs so that each student has a file that includes their activities that is kept in the Student Services Office. - B. The Student Services Office records all student performed activities in one form by end of the semester, in coordination with the body responsible for that activity. - C. The responsible body of the activity approves the student activity form and refers it to the Deanship of Student Affairs.

+- D. The Deanship of Student Affairs approves the student activity form, then it is referred to the Deanship of Admissions and Registration before the end of the semester, for auditing and granting of one hour for activity, as per the system.
+The Deanship of Admissions and Registration is entitled to return the forms to the Deanship of Student Affairs to be reviewed once more in case of any errors. - E. Student activity and community engagement are not granted retroactively for activity in previous semesters.

-Article (47): Amendment to Provisions of the bylaw
+Article (46): Amendment to Provisions of the Bylaw